altamashsameer/pollution-free-path/README.md

 If the start, end, and at least one waypoint are all defined then the optimal route will be displayed on the map, and directions will be displayed in a panel to the right of the map.
 You can hide/show the panel using the button in the top right of the panel.

-Final output path is the recommended path with least pollution
+Final output path is the recommended path with least pollution via one of the waypoints.